-Desmond works for a new construction company whose specialty is building homes, offices, and restaurants out of shipping containers.
+Desmond works for a new construction company specializing in building homes, offices, and restaurants from shipping containers.

-Desmond is currently working on an office and needs to figure out which air conditioner will most efficiently circulate cool air throughout the whole building.
+Desmond is working on an office and needs to figure out which air conditioner will most efficiently circulate cool air throughout the building.

 To find the best air conditioner, Desmond needs to calculate the total volume of the space.

 The volume is all the space that fills the inside of this solid figure.
-In order to find the volume of a rectangular prism, we will use this formula:
+To find the volume of a rectangular prism, use this formula.

 Volume = Length x Width x Height

-Now, let’s use the formula to find the volume of the container coffee shop.
+Now, use the formula to find the volume of the container coffee shop.

 V = L x W x H